prajwalthakur/prajwalthakur.github.io/_projects/1_project.md

     TEB planner demonstartion in gazebo turtlebot3 world.
 </div>

-Developed the two part tutorial on how to setup the TEB planner in ros which will get publsihed at skillsmove.eu website.
+Developed the two part tutorial on how to setup the TEB planner in ROS which will get publsihed at skillsmove.eu website.
 A detailed tutorial  of how to setup the teb planner in ROS , what parameters usually need to be tuned, and other useful information will be posted at <a href="https://www.skillsmove.eu/">skills.move.eu</a> website.
 Tutorial link:
 `to be posted later , once tutorial gets published at skillsmove.eu`